Thomioo/Orion/README.md

 **YouTube Integration**:
 - While watching YouTube, your current video and timestamp automatically sync to mobile
-- Mobile users can continue watching from your exact position
+- You can continue watching from your exact position

 ### 📱 Mobile Interface